olulesi/sei-project-1/README.md

 ```

 ## Wins
 Completing the project on time was a big win.
-The shape rotations functionality as well as the space bar functionality were also big wins as they were the features in struggled in implementing in an efficient way.
+The shape rotations functionality, as well as the space bar functionality, were big wins.
+This is because they were the features in struggled in implementing efficiently.

 ## Challenges
 Time management: I struggled in managing my time to have enough styling at the end and my project suffered because of it.
-In addition, I would have wanted to improve the scoring system.
+Also, I would have wanted to improve the scoring system.

 I also struggled in finding the most efficient way to generate all the shapes and rotations without writing each position numbers with the left and right width as well as the window position for each rotation of each shape.